-Specific symptoms will depend on which infections and complications affect your body.
+Specific symptoms will depend on which infections and complications affect the body.

-Certain opportunistic infections, such as Kaposi’s sarcoma, are extremely rare in people without AIDS.
-Having one of these diseases may be first the sign of HIV infection in people who haven’t been tested for the virus.
+Certain opportunistic conditions, such as Kaposi sarcoma, are extremely rare in people without AIDS.
+Having one of these diseases may be first the sign of HIV in people who haven’t been tested for the virus.

-HIV treatment can prevent or delay the development of AIDS.
+HIV treatment typically prevents the progression of HIV and the development of AIDS.

-If you think you may have been exposed to HIV, get tested.
-Knowing your status may be scary.
-However, treatment can keep HIV from damaging your body.
+If a person thinks they may have been exposed to HIV, they should get tested.
+Some people may not want to know their HIV status.
+However, treatment can keep HIV from damaging their body.
 People with HIV can live long, full lives with the appropriate treatments.

 According to the CDC, HIV testing should be part of routine medical care.
-Everyone should be tested for HIV.
+Everyone between the ages of 13 and 64 should be tested for HIV.